snototter/viren2d/docs/source/dev-guide.rst

 *  Support switching between the image surface and cairo's SVG surface.

-   Note: I did some preliminary tests on this but didn't follow this route, because even with the basic SVG examples I wasn't able to correctly render image data.
-This will need some deeper digging than I can currently effort.
+   Note: I did some preliminary tests on this but didn't follow this route for now.
+Even with the basic SVG examples I wasn't able to correctly render image data (always ended up with empty SVGs).
+This will need some deeper digging...

 *  Creating stereoglyphs